mdn/content/files/en-us/web/javascript/reference/global_objects/iterator/index.md

 ## Instance methods

 - {{jsxref("Iterator.prototype.drop()")}}
-  - : Returns a new iterator helper that skips the first few elements of the iteration.
+  - : Returns a new iterator helper that skips the given number of elements at the start of this iterator.
 - {{jsxref("Iterator.prototype.every()")}}
   - : Tests whether all elements produced by the iterator pass the test implemented by the provided function.
 - {{jsxref("Iterator.prototype.filter()")}}